dbt-labs/docs.getdbt.com/website/docs/docs/deploy/jobs.md

 pagination_next: "docs/deploy/deploy-jobs"
 ---

-In dbt Cloud, these are two types of jobs
+In dbt Cloud, there are two types of jobs:
 - [Deploy jobs](/docs/deploy/deploy-jobs) &mdash; To create and set up triggers for building production data assets
 - [Continuous integration (CI) jobs](/docs/deploy/continuous-integration) &mdash; To create and set up triggers for checking code changes